Chase Daniel: Detroit Lions

 On March 24, 2020, Daniel signed a three-year, $13.05 million contract with the Detroit Lions.

 Daniel made his first appearance for the Lions during Week 9 against the Minnesota Vikings after starter Matthew Stafford left the game in the fourth quarter.
 He completed 8 of 13 passes for 94 yards, a touchdown, and an interception as the Lions lost, 34–20.

 On March 18, 2021, Daniel was released by the Lions.

 Los Angeles Chargers

 On March 31, 2021, Daniel signed with the Los Angeles Chargers.
 He served as the backup to Justin Herbert, appearing in one game.

 On March 17, 2022, Daniel re-signed with the Chargers.
+In Week 18 against the Denver Broncos, Daniel relieved Herbert and threw for 25 yards, completing a touchdown pass to Keenan Allen, as well as a two–point conversion to Joshua Palmer in what would be his final NFL game.

+Retirement

+On September 5, 2023, Daniel announced his retirement from professional football after fourteen seasons, while also announcing his intent to begin a new full-time media career for multiple outlets, including the NFL Network.